-Lauren focuses her practice on plaintiff’s personal injury litigation, medical malpractice, and contractual disputes.
+Lauren focuses her practice on plaintiff’s personal injury litigation and medical malpractice claims.
 Lauren has a special focus on birth-related injuries, including events that lead to disabling injuries or stillbirth.
+Lauren’s birth injury medical malpractice experience includes missed Rhogam injections that caused a stillbirth, cerebral palsy claims, stillbirth due to a malpractice during the birthing process, anesthesiology errors, and other claims.

 Upon graduating from law school, Lauren worked as an Assistant Commonwealth’s Attorney in Norfolk and was involved in the city’s Project Safe Neighborhood Task Force.
 This project brought together prosecutors and law enforcement officers to implement a coordinated and strategic approach to combat gun and gang violence within city neighborhoods.
 In 2004, when Lauren and her husband Bob moved to Charlottesville, she accepted a clerkship position with Judge D. Arthur Kelsey of the Court of Appeals of Virginia.
 Lauren continued her clerkship with Judge Kelsey from 2004 to 2009 deeply examining Virginia procedural law, criminal constitutional law, family and domestic law, and workers compensation law.